Coupled cluster theory: Towards an algebraic geometry formulation: Coupled Cluster Equations

 and by de-excitation rules

-These rules may now be applied to expand the CCSD working equations.
-To that end, we investigate the the individual projections of the respective commutator terms.
+These rules may now be applied to expand the CCSD equations.
+To that end, we investigate the individual projections of the respective commutator terms.
 We exemplify this procedure with the standard commutator expression projected onto a singly excited Slater determinant.
 This yields

 i.e., a linear polynomial in the cluster amplitudes $t_j^b, t_{ij}^{ab}$.
-We emphasise that this procedure rapidly gets more involved, and refer the interested reader for a complete derivation of the coupled-cluster equations to~\cref{sec:ccWorkingEQ}.
+We emphasize that this procedure rapidly gets more involved, and refer the interested reader for a complete derivation of the CC equations to~\cref{sec:ccWorkingEQ}.
+Alternatively, these (nested) commutators of the Hamiltonian with the elementary excitation operators, which generate excited determinants, can be directly calculated using more advanced techniques like Wick’s theorem or other contraction theorems~\cite{helgaker2014molecular}.
 Note that due to the Slater--Condon rules, there exists no quadruple commutator contribution in the single-projection equations.
 Hence, the resulting polynomials that arise from projecting onto singly excited Slater determinants are of the form

 The expansion of the individual terms yields a polynomial of the form